Matcha is quite popular due to its natural benefits. Many people drink it daily, but they don’t know how to identify the quality of matcha green tea.

 By touching matcha powder, you can easily judge the texture. if it is very smooth and silky.
 That means it is very well grounded in a stone grounding machine that produces very thin matcha powder, about 10 microns.
 If the powder is rough, it means it is not real matcha.
 It also doesn’t dissolve easily in water.

-3. Smell of Matcha
+3. Smell the Aroma

 Authentic, high-quality matcha always smells sweet. because it is produced from fresh first flush hand-picked quality tea leaves. which is genuinely very sweet in its taste itself.

 Matcha tastes play a major role in identifying the quality of matcha.
 Good quality matcha is always sweet, creamy and has a vegetal taste.
 Poor quality matcha has a bitter taste and produces very little froth in water.

 Tip: Good quality matcha foam takes a long time to disappear, about 30 minutes, whereas low-quality matcha foam disappears in 5-10 minutes.

 Proper shading of matcha tea plants before harvesting for 3 weeks is very necessary. because it gives vibrant green, chlorophyll-rich tea leaves.
 This process also produces L-theanine and amino acids. which helps to prevent diseases like cancer.

 6. Raw form of Matcha (Tencha)

 Tea leaves are plucked from shaded green tea plants.
 They are steamed and then carefully removed from all veins.
 These high quality leaves are called Tencha, which are finally used to produce a fine, vibrant green color powder called Matcha.

 Grounding is one of the most important steps in producing high quality matcha.
 A single granite mill produces 30gm of fine matcha powder in 1 hour of rotation, and the powder is approx 10 microns thin.